Table of Contents

 Chronic lymphocytic leukemia (CLL)

 Chronic lymphocytic leukemia is the most common form of leukemia, which affects mainly older people.
 It is not curable, but can be well treated.
-The cause is a disturbed cell death in the B cells in the bone marrow, which leads to a massive proliferation of these cells.
+The cause is a monoclonal disorder characterized by a progressive accumulation of functionally incompetent B cell lymphocytes in the bone marrow, which leads to a massive proliferation of these cells.
 The displacement of other mature B-lymphocytes leads to increased susceptibility to infections, autoimmune diseases and tumors.
 There are familial clusters of CLL, suggesting a genetic defect.

 Characteristic of CLL is lymph node swelling, which is often the first symptom.
 In addition, skin changes may occur.
 The blood count and the number of lymph node stations affected are used for therapeutic planning and prognosis estimation, with liver and spleen also being considered a large lymph node station.